1. Home

 Just what is mud season?

-Running anytime from late March into mid-June—it varies each year depending on weather—mud season is when hiking trails in the Adirondacks are most susceptible to damage.
-Thanks to continuous waves of snow melt, mud becomes a constant on hiking trails, creating prime conditions for erosion.
-As you ascend, mud turns to a range of rotten snow, ice, and deep snow pack creating challenging conditions for hikers that also raise the risk for injury.
+As you ascend, mud turns to a range of rotten snow, ice, and deep snowpack creating challenging conditions for hikers that also raise the risk for injury.
 On the highest summits, alpine vegetation begins its spring growing cycle, which is a highly vulnerable time for an already vulnerable variety of plants.
 Stepping on these plants could kill them, so avoiding summits that they grow on at this time is important to their survival.

-That sounds rough.
 Where should I hike?

 The Department of Environmental Conservation (DEC) recommends recreators avoid trails over 2500 feet (762 meters) in elevation until mid-June.
 This, of course, includes all of the forty-six High Peaks, as well as numerous other trails in the High Peaks Region.
 However, that leaves ample opportunity to explore lower elevation peaks like Mt.
-Van Hoevenberg, or to visit other parts of the Adirondack Park that don’t experience snow packs to the same degree.
+Van Hoevenberg, or to visit other parts of the Adirondack Park that don’t experience snowpacks to the same degree.

 It’s also a great time to explore the Catskill Park, where the soil is sandy in composition and tends to thaw and drain earlier in the spring.
 As always, stick to durable surfaces no matter where you go.
-For hiking recommendations and up-to-date trail conditions, visit or call our High Peaks Information Center at 518-523-3441, ext.
-21, or Cascade Welcome Center at 518-837-5047.

-With all of that mud, what should I wear on my feet?
+What should I wear on my feet?

-Beyond these pieces of gear, you should also be aware that, since snow can stick around well into May and June, snowshoes will still be required to hike in places where snow is 8″ deep or more in the Adirondacks.
-Microspikes (or trail crampons) are also highly recommended until temperatures stay consistently above freezing on summits.
+Beyond these pieces of gear, you should be aware that, since snow can stick around well into May and June, snowshoes are still required to hike in places where snow is eight inches deep or greater in the Adirondacks.
+Snowshoes also help hikers stay on top of the rotting, collapsing snowpack so they do not sink into the deep snow.
+This keeps you, other hikers, and rescuers safe during this hazardous time of year.

 Related